suculent/APDS9900_Ambient_Light_and_Proximity_Sensor/README.md

 This Arduino Library supports the APDS-9900 Ambient Light & Proximity Sensor sensor family.
 Forked from SparkFun APDS-9960.

 > Work-in-progress with absolutely no warranty.
 Reason to start this project is, that APDS-9960 driver does not work with APDS-9900/APDS-9901.
-This is based on the pseudo-code and register listing in Broadcom's APDS-900x documentation.
+This is based on the pseudo-code and register listing in Broadcom's APDS-99xx documentation.

 Roadmap
 ---------------

+* **TODO:** WARNING: Reading proximity is not a success yet (!).
 * In current state of development, the library reads some luminance values, which appear to be mostly correct.

-* **TODO:** Reading proximity is not a success yet.

 Getting Started